astefanutti/scratch-node/README.md

 ## Content

-* A statically linked Node.js binary
+* The Node.js binary, statically linked using [_musl_](https://musl.libc.org), with opt-in support for i18n data
-* The _musl_ dynamic linker to support native modules
+* The _musl_ dynamic linker, to support native modules
 * A `/etc/passwd` entry for a `node` user

 ## Images